-Surface water flow measurements and water quality monitoring for 2019 will be conducted during spring (high flow) and fall (low flow) conditions.
-Locations selected for flow measurement and water quality sampling (7 sites) are listed in Table 3-4 and shown on Figure 3-1.
-The timing of the surface water quality monitoring events will be coordinated as closely as practical with the semiannual groundwater monitoring events to obtain a comprehensive synoptic understanding of groundwater and surface water conditions near the Facility.
+Surface water flow measurements and water quality monitoring will be conducted during spring (high flow) and fall (low flow) conditions at 8 sites (Table 3-4, Figure 3-1).
+The surface water monitoring events will be coordinated as closely as practical with the semiannual groundwater monitoring events to obtain a comprehensive synoptic understanding of groundwater and surface water conditions near the Facility.

-Instantaneous flow measurements will be obtained using current velocity meters and the cross-section method, or (for smaller flows) flumes or volumetric methods.
-Flow measurement methods are further described in Section 4.2.2.
+Instantaneous flow measurements will be obtained using current velocity meters and the cross-section method, or (for smaller flows) flumes or volumetric methods (see Section 4.2.2).
 Surface water quality sampling on flowing water bodies with more than one sampling location (Prickly Pear Creek) will be conducted from downstream to upstream in a single day, to provide information on streamflow gains and losses, potential interactions with groundwater, and in-stream parameter loading trends across various stream reaches, while minimizing the possibility of temporal variability.

-The surface water quality sampling and flow measurements will be performed in accordance with applicable SOPs summarized in Sections 4 and 5.
+The surface water monitoring will be performed in accordance with applicable SOPs summarized in Sections 4 and 5.
 Field parameter measurements and streamflows will be recorded when samples are collected.
 Samples will be analyzed for common ions and total recoverable metals as described in Section 6.